 EVL Anonymization projectAn anonymization project consists of following steps:

 - unzipping EVL distribution and defining a few variables and paths

-- filling-in an Excel or CSV file defining source type (e.g. csv, Oracle, …), table or file name and field names and validations functions to be applied
+- filling-in CSV file defining source type (e.g. CSV, Oracle, …), table or file name and field names and validations functions to be applied

 - automatic generation of EVL jobs for each entity

 - running EVL jobs in a batch or individually

 ExampleFollowing example shows an implementation of anonymization data for a development and test environment of one banking application.